Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 You can continue with this article here: Digital Motion X-ray: Finding the missing cause of headaches, dizziness, and facial pain.

-Patients with migraines and chronic headache have a cervical neck instability problem
+Patients with migraines and chronic headaches have a cervical neck instability problem

-In our research, published in the journal Practical Pain Management, (4) we described the problems of patients with headaches that were not being helped by traditional drug-based medicine.
-Not much has changed in the last ten plus years.
+In our research, published in the journal Practical Pain Management, (7) we described the problems of patients with headaches that were not being helped by traditional drug-based medicine.
+Not much has changed in the last ten-plus years.

 - Migraine headache pain is often moderate to severe and described as a pounding, throbbing pain lasting from four hours to three days, and usually occur one to four times per month.
 Migraines are associated with symptoms such as light sensitivity, noise or odor sensitivity, nausea or vomiting, loss of appetite, and stomach upset or abdominal pain.